-Garrett Reynolds is a retired Marine Gunnery Sergeant of the United States Marine Corps.
-Diagnosed with Type 2 diabetes in 2014, Garrett used the self-discipline skills he developed during his service to take action and control of his disease.
+Garrett Reynolds is a retired marine gunnery sergeant of the United States Marine Corps.
+Diagnosed with type 2 diabetes in 2014, Garrett used the self-discipline skills he developed during his service to take action and control of his disease.
 By building positive habits and immersing himself in diabetes self-management education, he’s found a way to live become his healthiest self.
-Garrett now uses his voice to speak about living with Type 2 diabetes and how people with Type 2 can empower themselves through diabetes education.
+Garrett now uses his voice to speak about living with type 2 diabetes and how people with type 2 can empower themselves through diabetes education.

 When were you diagnosed with Type 2 diabetes?
 What symptoms did you have?

 I was first diagnosed in June of 2014.
-I had all of the symptoms — my eyes were starting to get blurry; frequent urination; shaking.
+I had all of the symptoms—my eyes were starting to get blurry; frequent urination; shaking.
 To be quite frank with you, I thought it was an issue with my colon at first because I couldn’t understand why I had to use the bathroom so much.
 I was going to the bathroom about 20 times per day.
 Because of what was happening, I probably had diabetes for a year and didn’t even know it.

 My wife drove me to the emergency room.
 After I told a staff member what my blood sugar was high, they ushered me in and said I was in danger of falling into a diabetic coma.
-I was hooked up to an IV and a doctor confirmed I was a Type 2 diabetic.
+I was hooked up to an IV and a doctor confirmed I was a type 2 diabetic.
 They wouldn’t let me go home until my blood sugar was lowered to safe levels.
 To start, I was given six units of insulin.
 That wasn’t enough, so they gave me another six an hour later.
-That still wasn’t enough; I was at 280 mg/dL.
+That still wasn’t enough; I was at 15.6 mmol/L280 mg/dL.
 It took one more shot of insulin for it to come down to a level where they would let me go home.
 In total, I was given 18 units of insulin.
 When I left, they gave me a prescription for 1000 mg of metformin.
-That day, I remember being a little tired, fatigued, and a little scared.
+That day, I remember being a little tired, fatigued and a little scared.
 This was a life-changing event.
 Later on, I found out my A1c was 14.6 which was, according to them, literally off the charts.
 Their chart only went up to 12.
 It was both comical in one sense and frightening in another.

 What risk factors do you think were at play?

 The way I ate.
 Even though I ran and lifted weights, I thought it wouldn’t be an issue with me eating whatever I wanted to eat.
 I was in denial about it.
-So when I first was diagnosed with diabetes, I started learning about carbohydrates, proteins, and fats.
+So when I first was diagnosed with diabetes, I started learning about carbohydrates, proteins and fats.
 I started taking diabetes education classes immediately at the hospital.
 I wanted to read as much literature as I could and educate myself quickly because I realized that this was a life or death situation.
 This had to be taken very seriously.

 Was the diagnosis a surprise?
 Does it run in your family?

 No, it doesn’t run in my family.
 I was ashamed when I was first diagnosed.
 I couldn’t believe I’d been diagnosed with diabetes.
-It’s something that I heard people had and there’s the stereotype of what a diabetic person looks like.
+It’s something that I heard people had and there’s the stereotype of what a a person with diabetes looks like.
 I was wondering why this was happening to me.
-I had to come to grips with what was occurring, including learning about this diagnosis, and what I had to do to change my lifestyle.
+I had to come to grips with what was occurring, including learning about this diagnosis and what I had to do to change my lifestyle.
 I also had to think about how my decision was going to affect not only my life but the lives of my family and friends.

 For the first couple of months, I was in denial and didn’t tell anyone about my diagnosis.
 I felt I cheated myself by not eating right or being educated enough to know what I was consuming.
-I began to learn about food and carbs, meal planning, and read food labels.
+I began to learn about food and carbs, meal planning and read food labels.
 I watched a lot of videos on how food is digested by the body and turned into glucose.

 I also thought about losing limbs.
 When I was young, a lot of people I grew up with in Chicago would say this person had “sugar” and they would lose a finger or a toe because of diabetes.
 And even in the movie Soul Food, for example, the grandmother was burning her hand over the stove without realizing it because she had diabetes.
 After that, I told myself I had to make an effort and move forward.
 That was my motivation to change the course of my life.
 Even though I didn’t want anyone to know about my diabetes, in the beginning, I’m more open about it.